JetBrains/guide/site/java/tutorials/working-with-apache-tomcat/summary-shortcuts/index.md

 - You can [update your application](https://www.jetbrains.com/help/idea/updating-applications-on-application-servers.html) with <kbd>⌘F10</kbd> (macOS) / <kbd>Ctrl+F10</kbd> (Windows/Linux)

 Alternatively, you can use the buttons to the left of the Services <kbd>⌘8</kbd> (macOS) / <kbd>Alt+8</kbd> (Windows/Linux) window to work with your Tomcat server.

-If you'd like more information, please see the video on working with [Tomcat in IntelliJ IDEA Ultimate](https://www.youtube.com/watch?v=ThBw3WBTw9Q) from [Dalia](https://twitter.com/DaliaShea).